lanl/ScholarGuard/README.md

 bring up all the necessary components.

 ### Endpoints and Directories in the Server
-The orchestrator is in the server `myresearch.institute` with IP `34.216.124.252`.
+Assuming that The orchestrator is in the server `myresearch.institute`.

-The Orchestrator is deployed in the directory `/data/web/orchestrator`.
+The Orchestrator is deployed in the directory `/data/web/ScholarGuard/orchestrator`.

 The main end point for the orchestrator is `https://myresearch.institute`.
 The orchestrator maintains different LDN inboxes for the 3 different components.